pkivolowitz/asm_book/section_1/float/what.md

 between the `double` and `float` is the very small number shown on the first line of output.

-## When a Number if Not a Number and How About Infinity?
+## When a Number is Not a Number and How About Infinity?

 `NaN` is an actual value.
 It means `not a number`.